justanotherlad/cowin-bot/README.md

 #### What will happen?
 + You might have to sign up using your Telegram credentials (Note: Always use +91 before your mobile no.) from terminal once to verify.
 + After that, whenever you run this code in the background, a Chrome browser should open up and wait.
-Whenever an alert comes in your U45 or A45 channel (if you're not in your U45 or A45 Telegram channel, refer to the **Notes** section at the bottom of the page), it should automatically start booking the slot triggered by the Telegram alert till a Captcha comes up.
+Whenever an alert comes in your U45 or A45 channel (if you're not in your U45 or A45 Telegram channel, refer to the **Notes** section at the bottom of the page), it should automatically start booking the slot triggered by the Telegram alert, till a Captcha comes up.
 You will have to just manually type the Captcha and press the ```Confirm``` button.

 ### Dependencies
 + pip